 Paratroopers with the 2nd Brigade Combat Team, 82nd Airborne Division, jump static line in a mass tactical drop on Sicily Drop Zone at Fort Bragg, North Carolina, the night of Sept.
 14, 2022.
-Jenna Biter/Coffee or Die Magazine.
+Photo by Jenna Biter/Coffee or Die.

 Later that night, the Hellcats would repair a crater in the runway with construction equipment, ranging from dump trucks and forklifts to hand tools, including the saws, drills, and tampers unpacked from an Airfield Damage Repair kit.

 “It’s a box within a box,” Dill said.
 “We throw that out of the back of planes, essentially.”
 Yet another thing rigged with a parachute to fall from the sky.